PyPSA/PyPSA/doc/introduction.rst

 What PyPSA uses under the hood
 ===============================

-PyPSA is written and tested to be compatible with Python 2.7 and Python 3.5.
+PyPSA is written and tested to be compatible with both Python 2.7 and Python 3.6.

 It leans heavily on the following Python packages: